driessenslucas/researchproject/Thesis.md

       - **Base Assembly**: The chassis, provided in the 2WD robot kit, forms the base of the robot.
       - **Motor and Driver Installation**: Motors are attached to the base and connected to the motor driver for movement control.
       - **Sensor Integration**: Ultrasonic sensors (HC-SR04) are mounted on the robot for distance measurement.
 The MPU6050 gyroscope is used for accurate turning.
 The mini OlED screen is used for displaying the IP address.
-      - **Microcontroller and Power Setup**: The ESP32 module is setup with a 1860 li ion battery as a power source.
+      - **Micro controller and Power Setup**: The ESP32 module is setup with a 1860 li ion battery as a power source.

   - **Wiring and Configuration**